notMarth/EEG-AutoEnc/README.md

 Clone this repo to your machine and have fun :)
 The models directory has the autoencoder and the TRF models (WIP models included) while the TRFNotebooks have Jupyter notebooks that were used for testing the TRF in the early stages of the project (here for archival/historical purposes).
-The figs directory is where figures should be generated Note that the EEG and audio data are not included in the repo as they are too large (like 20-30 gigs).
-They should be included in the "data" folder.
+The figs directory is where figures should be generated

 # How to Use:
 ## Required Libraries